 You can drink it while it’s hot or have it cold by cooling down the tea and serving it over ice.

-To make iced corn tea, fill a pitcher with four cups of cool water and drop in a tea bag.
-Put the pitcher in the refrigerator for at least an hour and it’s ready to drink.
+Fill a pitcher with four cups of cool water and drop in a tea bag.